gvwilson/thirdbit/_posts/2006/2006-08-22-industry-showcase-at-u-of-t.md

   <li><a href="http://www.radiantcore.com">Radiant Core</a></li>
   <li><a href="http://www.sidefx.com">SideFX</a></li>
 </ul>
-And of course, we'll be heading to a pub afterward... ;-)
+And of course, we'll be heading to a pub afterward… ;-)